pipeforce/pipeforce.github.io/docs/api/headers.md

 ### onCommandError

-It is an ptional value to define what should happen if a single command in this pipeline has an error / exception.
+This is an optional value to define what should happen if a single command in this pipeline has an error / exception.
 Possible values are:

   * **`IGNORE`**: Only the exception message (not the full stacktrace) is logged as warn, but no exception is thrown.
 So, next command in the pipeline will be executed.
   * **`LOG`**: The full stacktrace of the exception is logged as an error, but no exception is thrown.
 So, next command in the pipeline will be executed.